geekreflex/geekreflex-blog/content/blog/creating-localstorage-helper-functions/index.md

 }
 ```

 In this function, we use the `setItem` method to set the key-value pair in `localStorage`.
-We stringify the value using `JSON.stringify` so thet we can store any JavaScript object in `localStorage`.
+We stringify the value using `JSON.stringify` so that we can store any JavaScript object in `localStorage`.

 ## Using the Helper Functions